martinpercu/bloga/README.md

 # bloga
-Primer blog para training de github
+First blog - just for training with github